-Geometry
+MAT 009 Geometry

-Prerequisite: Placement by assessment or MAT 005
+Prerequisite: Placement by assessment

 This course is an introductory course in plane geometry for students with less than one year of high school geometry.
 Topics included, but not limited to, are: lines, angles, proofs, triangles, Pythagorean theorem, circles, various geometrical formulas and coordinate geometry.